mikamautnerrohde/researchproject/rp-project-manual.md

 ### Registration date of the grade
 At the Faculty of Science at the University of Amsterdam, grades for individual projects such as *Research Project 1* and *Research Project 2* are registered at the date of grade submission by the examiner.
 Note that the students should be actively enrolled for this grade registration.

+### Research Projects in non-academic environments
+When _Research Project 1_ or _Research Project 2_ takes place in a non-academic setting, such as a company, NGO or governmental institute, it may not always be possible to find a supervisor or internal assessor that meets the above requirements.
+In that case, the role of the examiner is extended: besides involvement in the proposal, Midterm Evaluation and assessment, the examiner will then regularly check on project progress.
+In these scenarios, it is important that supervisor, student and examiner meet with the MBCS programme coordinator to set up appropriate planning.

 ## Questions and comments
 * If you notice any issues with this manual or the overall process of the Research Project, please contact v.tijms@uva.nl.